Ultimate Guide on Being a Harpist

 Sharing knowledge and her passion for harp playing, Diana raises the consciousness of the instrument both for harpists and for the whole world.

 Currently, four Virtual Harp Summits are available.
 Each of them brings 25+ outstanding presenters providing 40 hours of content per summit focusing on one theme of the summit.

-Virtual Harp Summits consists of workshops, concerts, and social time.
-During the summit, each presenter delivers an all-new workshop, shares workshop notes, and plays a house concert.
-The real advantage of a Virtual Harp Summit is that you can access all the workshops on your schedule and location online.
+Virtual Harp Summits consist of workshops and concerts.
+Each presenter delivers a workshop, workshop notes, and plays a house concert.
+A huge advantage of Virtual Harp Summit is you can access all the workshops on your own schedule and from any location online.